 The sitewide groups will be the same in the Navu panel regardless of where you are on your own website.
 The “This Page” selections will depend on the page you are currently visiting.
 So if you navigate to a different page on your site, you’ll see different visitors listed there.

 This is the default.
 Visitors are listed based on the last time they took any action on your site.

 Sitewide – Conversions

-Navu considers a "conversion" to occur when a visitor fills in a form on your website and provides their email address.
-In this case, we'll show you that email address in their visitor card.
+Navu considers a “conversion” to have occured when a visitor fills in a form on your website and provides their email address.
+In this case, we’ll show you that email address in their visitor card.
 This selection automatically filters to only those visitors who have converted.
 The list is sorted based on the point in time when that conversion occurred.
 And that is the timestamp you see for each visitor even though they may have visited more pages after converting.